UPDATED- DECEMBER 2009

 However, one must be very careful at this point, because most listening rooms have a very precise, optimized, volume range.
 Above that range, the music becomes raucous and distorted, while below that range, the music becomes too laid back and starts to sound "dead".
 So the change in volume must not be large enough to trigger, in either manner, the room's own problems, or the results may be misleading.

 What if the system does start to sound increasingly "dead", "dry" and "veiled" as the volume goes down naturally, or with the moderate use of the volume control?
+If this occurs, there is a problem somewhere in the system.

 ALWAYS keep this RULE in mind: